vorlif/xspreak/README.md

 ### Argument of function calls

-Function calls to **global functions** are extracted if the parameter type is from the localize package.
+Function calls to **global functions** are extracted if the parameter type is from the `localize` package.
 The parameters of a function are grouped together to form a message.
-Thus a message can be created with singular, plural, a context and a domain.
+Thus, a message can be created with singular, plural, a context and a domain.

 ```go
 package main